Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

     }
 }
 ```
+* For convenience, the `onResponse()` extension function declared in the same file is used.
+It takes a lambda as an argument
+rather than an object expression.

-The logic handling the responses is extracted into callbacks: the corresponding lambdas start at lines `#1` and `#2`.
+* The logic handling the responses is extracted into callbacks: the corresponding lambdas start at lines `#1` and `#2`.

 However, the provided solution doesn't work.
-If you run the program and load contributors by choosing the `CALLBACKS`
+If you run the program and load contributors by choosing the **CALLBACKS**
 option, you can see that nothing is shown.
 The tests that immediately return the result, however, pass.

-Think about why the given code doesn't work as expected and try to fix it or check the solution below.
+Think about why the given code doesn't work as expected and try to fix it or check solutions below.

-#### Task 2 (optional)
+### Task 3 (optional)

-Rewrite the code so that the loaded list of contributors is shown.
+Rewrite the code in the `src/tasks/Request3Callbacks.kt` file so that the loaded list of contributors is shown.

-#### Solution 2 (first attempt)  {initial-collapse-state="collapsed"}
+### First solution for task 3 {initial-collapse-state="collapsed"}

-Now many requests are started concurrently, which decreases the total loading time.
-However, the result isn't loaded.
+In the current solution, many requests are started concurrently, which decreases the total loading time.
+However,
-The `updateResults` callback is called right after all the loading requests are started, so the `allUsers` list is not
+the result isn't loaded.
+The `updateResults()` callback is called right after all the loading requests are started,
-yet filled with the data.
+so the `allUsers` list is not yet filled with the data.

 You can try to fix this with the following change: